-(200 to 400 words recommended for narrative reviews; word limits for abstracts do not apply to scoping reviews, which should follow PRISMA guidelines in structure and content)
+(200 to 400 words are recommended for narrative reviews; word limits for abstracts do not apply to scoping reviews.)

 ARCR narrative reviews must include a structured abstract with the following headings: Purpose; Search Methods; Search Results; and Discussion and Conclusions.
 Headings are bold, all caps, and followed by a colon.
-Scoping reviews should follow PRISMA guidelines: http://www.prisma-statement.org/ Extensions/ScopingReviews.

 - PURPOSE: Clearly articulate the purpose of the review, and provide context or background information for understanding why the review is important.
 Describe the topics to be covered, and be specific about how the review will benefit science, prevention, treatment, and/or health outcomes. - SEARCH METHODS: Describe the search strategy employed (e.g., search terms used, search dates, inclusion/exclusion criteria, databases searched).
-Authors should mainly use recent, primary sources when selecting articles. - SEARCH RESULTS: Report the number of articles captured by the search, the number of articles included, and the number of articles excluded.
+Mainly use recent, primary sources when selecting articles.
+Literature searches must be transparent and reproducible. - SEARCH RESULTS: Report the number of articles captured by the search, the number of articles included, and the number of articles excluded.